Backyard Builder

 The $18,500 Reality Check

 Our goal wasn't just to have a place to sit; we wanted a productive yard.
-We wanted chickens for eggs, a garden for veggies, and a workshop that didn't involve me tripping over the lawnmower every time I needed a screwdriver.
+We wanted chickens for eggs, a garden for veggies, and a workshop that didn't involve me tripping over the weed-wacker every time I needed a screwdriver.
 But doing it on a budget meant we had to stop guessing and start following actual plans.

 Phase 1: The Three-Weekend Shed